deathook007/QRespawn/README.md

 # QRespawn
-A css framework for quick use in projects.
+A css framework for quick use in web development projects.